-Computer inventory management tools are targeted towards individual home users who want to see the hardware and software specifications of their Windows, macOS, or Linux desktop.
+Computer inventory management tools are targeted toward individual home users who want to see the hardware and software specifications of their Windows, macOS, or Linux desktop.
 It’s also useful for IT administrators who are tasked to oversee an entire network of machines and connected devices.
 This helps them plan a schedule when to purchase and upgrade their assets as well as diagnose network issues.

 What is the Purpose of Computer Inventory Software in Organizations?